chipsalliance/firrtl-spec/spec.md

 ; ...
 ```

+### Registers with Reset

+A register with a reset is declared using `regreset`{.firrtl}.
+A
+`regreset`{.firrtl} adds two expressions after the type and clock arguments: a
-A register may be declared with a reset signal and value.
-The register's value
+reset signal and a reset value.
+The register's value is updated with the reset
-is updated with the reset value when the reset is asserted.
-The reset signal
+value when the reset is asserted.
+The reset signal must be a `Reset`{.firrtl},
-must be a `Reset`{.firrtl}, `UInt<1>`{.firrtl}, or `AsyncReset`{.firrtl}, and
+`UInt<1>`{.firrtl}, or `AsyncReset`{.firrtl}, and the type of initialization
-the type of initialization value must be equivalent to the declared type of the
+value must be equivalent to the declared type of the register (see
-register (see [@sec:type-equivalence] for details).
+[@sec:type-equivalence] for details).
 If the reset signal is an
 `AsyncReset`{.firrtl}, then the reset value must be a constant type.
 The
 behavior of the register depends on the type of the reset signal.
 `AsyncReset`{.firrtl} will immediately change the value of the register.